xavidelamo/mgci-docs/docs/source/sepal.rst

 As all the processing is done in GEE, so all the inputs have to be uploaded as an `earth engine asset <https://developers.google.com/earth-engine/guides/asset_manager>`_.
 When you are using a custom dataset, it has to be stored in your GEE account (it could be private) or in a third-party account as a public asset.
 The dropdown menu will query all the assets in your GEE folder that matches the Image type.
 You can select it from the dropdown or write/paste it directly.

-After clicking the button, the module will create the mountain descriptor layer, and it will be automatically displayed on the map.
+After clicking the :guilabel:`Create UNEP-WCMC Mountain Class Map` button, the module will create the mountain descriptor layer, and it will be automatically displayed on the map.

 .. image:: https://raw.githubusercontent.com/dfguerrerom/sepal_mgci/master/doc/img/2_mountain_descriptor.PNG
    :align: center